Overview

 admin SDK

-functions may interact with firebase services such as databases and storage with a privileged role by using the admin SDK.
+Within functions, we interact with Firebase services such as databases and storage with the admin SDK.
+For example, we may work with the project's Firestore database:

 import { initializeApp } from "firebase-admin/app"